 Seafood is a speciality in the coastal areas, especially the traditional 'ceviche', fish marinated in lemon juice and hot peppers.
 Highland cuisine is based around corn and potatoes, there are many nutritious and tasty soups and the main delicacy is roasted guinea pig ('cuy').
 The most famous drink is pisco, a white grape brandy with a unique taste.
 Coca tea is made from an infusion of coca leaves and helps to ward of altitude sickness, the most popular soft drink is the national institution of Inca-Kola, a luminous yellow drink that is probably best avoided.

 Tipping for good service is an accepted fact.
 Amounts are discretionary.

 The Peruvian currency is the new sol.
 Change is always in short supply.
 ATM's are available in the major cities and towns.
 Most machines take all debit cards, as well as Cirrus and Plus cards.
 Visa and Amex are widely accepted (Mastercard to a lesser degree).
-If you want to bring traveller's cheques, they should be in US dollars, and not sterling although in general the rate of exchange and commission charges will not be as favourable as that received with cash or cards.
+If you want to bring traveler's cheques, they should be in US dollars, although in general the rate of exchange and commission charges will not be as favorable as that received with cash or cards.

 When to go to Peru